benlau/quickflux/README.md

 AppDispatcher is a singleton object in QML scope for message delivery.

-**AppDispatcher.dispatch(string name,object message)**
+**AppDispatcher.dispatch(string type,object message)**

-Dispatch a message with name via the AppDispatcher.
+Dispatch a message with type via the AppDispatcher.
 Listeners should listen on the "dispatched" signal to be notified.

 Usually, it will emit "dispatched" signal immediately after calling dispatch().